coderofsalvation/webpipe.bash/README.md

     http://foo.bar.com/makecoffee
     http://foo.bar.com/notifypentagon

+### How can I build my own webpipes in the cloud?

+Simple, a webpipe is just a weburl which listens to a POST-request (for data) or OPTIONS-request (for displaying help).

+For php there's this skeleton [repository](https://github.com/coderofsalvation/webpipe.bash.php)

-### But I'm in love with JSON/REST!
+### But I'm in love with JSON/

-The commandline is great, but indeed at some point JSON becomes preferrable (to avoid complex oneliners).
+The commandline is great, but yes, at some point JSON becomes preferrable (to avoid complex oneliners).
-Lets take the xpath example above, and hide our complexity in a json payload file:
+Lets take the xpath example above, imagine we have 10 other arguments.
+In that case it might be handy to hide our complexity in a json payload file:

       $ cat > payload.json
       {